 Mile 10.1 – Hike ends at the visitor center parking lot.

 Hike route in Drag the map with your mouse using the icon Zoom with the controls on the left Mouse-over the icons in the map below for location shots

-Calculate roughly how many calories you could burn on the Hanging Rock hike:
+Calculate roughly how many calories you could burn on the Five Peaks Loop hike:

-Reviews For The Hanging Rock Hike (5 Most Recent)
+Reviews For The Five Peaks Loop Hike (5 Most Recent)

 On Friday, 8/30/13, We hiked the Moore's Wall trail to Moore's Knob and the viewing tower.
 It was a wonderful hike.
 We parked in the Bathhouse parking lot, walked past the Bathhouse and lake on our right, following the trail till it split.
 We chose to turn left which took us up the less refined trail to Moore's Knob and the tower - excellent views.
 The remainder of the trail was wide and refined with steps.
 Along the way we stopped at balancing-rock and other out looks, returning via the camp grounds to the Bathhouse.
 Due to a staffing shortage, the Bathhouse and lake was closed.
 Scheduled to open for the three day Labor Day weekend, however.
 Due to the staffing shortage, there was no one to tell us not to climb over the fence and swim, so we did.
 We had the lake to ourselves.
 The water was wonderful.
 As we left, another hiker was climbing over the fence.
 During our six hours in the park, we saw maybe eight other people.
 I can't wait to go back.
 We'll hike Peaks of Otter 9/14-15/2013.